 - You must take your trash out of the unit, and must not store it on the porch or outside.
 Insects and rodents are attracted to stored trash and stored recycling.

-- These obligations are also part of the occupant’s responsibilities under the Rental Housing Health Code.
+- These obligations are also part of the occupant’s responsibilities under Vermont’s Residential Rental Housing Health & Safety Code.

 Do not harm the unit beyond normal wear and tear

 You must not damage the floors, walls, windows, doors, sinks, toilets, plumbing, electrical outlets, light fixtures or carpets.

 You must not let your pets or guests cause damage.
 There is a difference between damage and normal wear and tear.

 - The mechanism inside a toilet tank

 - Paint on walls showing where fingers have been, or the paint fades, or sometimes chips